andrew-saydjari/EqWS.jl/README.md

-# DHC
+# EqWS

 These are temporary docs.
 Full versions will be available once a more stable version is established (said every developer ever).
 Due to active development, we recommend forking the repository to prevent changes in syntax from confounding users.
+EqWS was previously called DHC and is currently actively developed at https://github.com/andrew-saydjari/DHC.

 ## Example